Attendance

 Authorised Absence - Only the school can authorise an absence.

-Unauthorised Absence - Absences that the school and the governors do not consider reasonable.
+Unauthorised Absence - Absences that the school and the governors do not consider reasonable as per the government Working Together to Improve School Attendance document.
 This includes:

 • parents/carers keeping children off school unnecessarily e.g. because they had a late night or for non infectious illness or injury that would not affect their ability to learn.